-1. Tip 400g plain flour into a large bowl and add 100g caster sugar, 1 tsp bicarbonate of soda and 2 tsp Christmas chai spices.
-Sprinkle in a small pinch of salt and whisk everything together with a fork.
+1. Tip 400g plain flour into a large bowl and add 100g sugar, 1 tsp bicarbonate of soda and 2 tsp Christmas chai spices.
+Add a small pinch of salt and whisk everything together with a fork.
 Chop the cold butter into small cubes.
 Add the butter to the mixing bowl and use your fingertips to rub everything together till the butter and flour combine and resemble breadcrumbs.

 2. Pour 5 tbsp golden syrup into a small bowl and crack in the egg.
 Beat together with a fork.
 Stir the syrup mixture into the mixing bowl till combined and the mixture comes together to form a dough.
 Lightly knead together in the bowl till smooth (or turn out onto your work surface if the bowl is too small), then cover with beeswax food wrap and pop in the fridge for 30 mins (you can leave it overnight if you like).

 3. Preheat your oven to 180°C/Fan 160°C/Gas 4.
 Line a large baking tray with greaseproof paper.
 Set aside.

 4. Once the dough has rested, roll it out to 1/2cm thickness on a work surface dusted with flour - if the dough has been in the fridge overnight, let it sit at room temperature for 20-30 mins before rolling.